Panasonic GX800 vs Sony RX100 VI

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-GX800 and Sony Cyber-shot DSC-RX100 VI and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the GX800 and the RX100 VI are recent models that are part of the current product line-up.
-The GX800 replaced the earlier Panasonic GF7, while the RX100 VI followed on from the Sony RX100 V. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+The GX800 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the RX100 VI has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the RX100 VI was succeeded by the Sony RX100 VII.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic GX800 and the Sony RX100 VI?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.